mcychan/nQuant.cs/README.md

 nQuant.cs is a C# color quantizer producing high quality 256 color 8 bit PNG images using an algorithm optimized for the highest quality possible.

 Another advantage of nQuant is that it is a .net library that you can integrate nicely with your own C# code while many of the popular quantizers only provide command line implementations. nQuant.cs also provides a command line wrapper in case you want to use it from the command line.

 Less artifacts by using advanced dithering techniques such as Generalized Hilbert ("gilbert") space-filling curve and partial Blue noise distribution to diffuse the minimized errors.
-More importantly, a parallel genetic algorithm called PNNLAB+ is proposed for converting a sequence of similar images under the same palette.

 If you are using C#, you would call nQuant as follows:

 ```cs